(click here for a "non-technical" abstract version)

 At virtually every step in gene expression, members of a highly conserved protein family called the DEAD-box proteins are required for facilitating mRNP transitions by acting as RNA helicases and ribonucleoprotein (RNP) remodeling enzymes.
 Therefore, DEAD-box helicases function as master regulators of RNA and RNA-protein interactions during gene expression (and other RNA-dependent cellular processes), exerting overarching control of RNP dynamics.
 However, how they control different subsets of mRNAs, particularly in response to different cellular conditions, is still largely unclear.

 The DEAD-box protein Ded1 is a critical component of protein translation (Figure 2).
-In steady-state conditions, it promotes multiple aspects of translation initiation; however, it also plays roles in the repression of translation in stress conditions (see below for more details).
+In steady-state conditions, it promotes multiple aspects of translation initiation; however, it also plays roles in the repression of translation in stress conditions.
 The human ortholog of Ded1, DDX3X, has been linked to several different human pathologies.
 These include cancer, especially medulloblastoma, the most pediatric brain cancer.
-Mutations in DDX3X in children can also cause DDX3 Syndrome, a cognitive developmental disorder.
+Mutations in DDX3X in children can also cause DDX3 Syndrome, a cognitive developmental disorder, and have also been linked to autism spectrum disorders.
 Furthermore, as with several RNA helicases, DDX3X has roles in the replication of several viruses, including HIV and hepatitis B and C.

 Our research in the Bolger lab has the dual goals of addressing fundamental biological questions and utilizing this knowledge to advance human health.
 We have primarily used the budding yeast Saccharomyces cerevisiae as a model system, which allows us to a synergistic combination of genetic, biochemical, and cell biology techniques in the lab.
 We have also expanded into using tissue culture cells for some of our work on DDX3X mutations.
 Current major areas of research are described below.

 We and others have described a novel role for Ded1 in regulating translation during cellular stresses such as lack of nutrients, extreme temperatures, or oxidative stress.
-Interestingly, Ded1 represses translation in stress, unlike its stimulatory role in pro-growth conditions.
-Our working model is that Ded1 causes dissociation of its binding partner eIF4G1 from translation complexes, leading to degradation of both eIF4G1 and Ded1 (Figure 3).
-Current work in this area includes understanding how this stress response mechanism occurs, what the translational targets of Ded1 and its associated factors are, and whether there are differences in this mechanism between different kinds of stresses.
+Interestingly, Ded1 represses translation in stress, unlike its stimulatory role in pro-growth conditions (Figure 3).
+We have shown that Ded1 causes dissociation of its binding partner eIF4G1 from translation complexes, leading to degradation of both eIF4G1 and Ded1.
+We are currently examining the effects of Ded1 on other parts of the translation machinery in stress.
+Furthermore, we have recently begun identifying the translational targets of Ded1 during stress responses and how these may differ between different kinds of stresses.

 Many cellular pathways and processes are involved in responding to stress conditions.
-In order to examine how translation regulation is connected to these other pathways, we have recently conducted multiple screens.
-Intriguingly, we identified stress-dependent physical interactions between Ded1 and cell cycle components via mass spectrometry, suggesting a functional link between translation and the cell cycle during stress.
-We also identified a large number of genes that interact with ded1 mutants via a synthetic genetic array (e.g. Figure 4).
-We are currently working to follow up both of these results in order to better understand the cellular stress response.
+In order to examine how translation regulation is connected to these other pathways, we performed a genome-wide screen for interactions with DED1 during stress conditions (Figure 4).
+Among other results, we identified stress-dependent genetic interactions with genes that regulate the cell cycle, suggesting a functional link between translation and the cell cycle during stress.
+We are currently working to follow up these results as well as other candidates from the screen in order to better understand the cellular stress response.

 Genome sequencing studies have found frequent mutations in DDX3X in medulloblastoma, the most common pediatric brain cancer.
-However, it remains largely unclear how these mutations contribute to cancer biogenesis and/or progression.
-We have taken a broad-based approach and have analyzed the effects of a large set of the mutants in yeast.
-This work has indicated that the mutations cause specific changes in translation, affecting stress responses.
-We are now moving to a tissue culture approach in order to examine the phenotypes in medulloblastoma cell lines
+Dysregulation of translation has the potential to greatly enhance cancer progression; however, it remains largely unclear how the DDX3X mutations contribute to cancer.
+We have analyzed the effects of a large set of the mutants, and have found that they cause mRNA-specific changes in translation, upregulating some while downregulating others.
+We propose that these alterations allow cancer cells to bypass normal stress responses and continue growing in adverse conditions.
+We are now moving to medulloblastoma cell lines to examine the phenotypes we observed in that system.